Residence permit

 €2,000

-The investor can obtain Malta citizenship for exceptional services by direct investment.
+You can also obtain Malta citizenship for exceptional services by direct investment.

 A residential address in Malta is also necessary: rented or purchased real estate is suitable.